claimiklv/documentation/configuration/audio-config.md

 ## If you're still not getting sound via HDMI

 In some rare cases, it is necessary to edit `config.txt` to force HDMI mode (as opposed to DVI mode, which does not send sound).
 You can do this by editing `/boot/config.txt` and setting `hdmi_drive=2`, then rebooting for the change to take effect.

+It may be necessary in some versions of Raspbian to uninstall PulseAudio, if Analog audio is desired in combination with HDMI Video output.
+Because, PulseAudio tends to "hijack" the sound card.